 As we drove up to the Blue Hole, our guide continually told us not to worry about the driver and how skilled he was, as he drove on these wild Jamaican mountain roads daily.
 Seriously, between the cliffs we were traveling along and the close calls with other cars and pedestrians, there was a lot to appreciate regarding our driver’s skills.

 Note: in Jamaica they drive on the left side and if you’re from any place where you drive on the right, like the US or Canada, the left side driving is really strange and a bit scary.

 When you arrive at the Blue Hole, know that you’ll not be the only one there.
+The Blue Hole isn’t as busy as Dunns River Falls, another popular waterfall jumping spot, but it can get crowded at times.
 I was there with my tour group mid-week and we were one of three groups climbing the rocks.
 We were fitted with life jackets and started our trek, joining a bunch more people already at the cascades.